AlexisGueret/IA51_Fight_Simulation_Project/README.md

 # IA51_Fight_Simulation_Project
- Project done for the "Artificial intelligence for serious game" course with the help of meriadeg Guichard.
+ Project done with Meriadeg Guichard for the "Artificial intelligence for serious game" course.